In the Spotlight

 2. Wear proper footwear

-You might think that your flip-flops are the most comfortable shoes you own, but they are not appropriate for working out.
+You might think that your flip-flops or slippers are the most comfortable shoes you own, but they are not appropriate for working out.
 For exercising, be sure to have properly fitted athletic shoes with good arch support.
 The right shoes will prevent too much stress on your feet and knees and will help you from stumbling on obstacles in your path.
-Just remember to tie your shoelaces!

-Check out this handy guide (PDF) to pick the right pair.
+Check out this handy guide (PDF) to pick the right pair of shoes.

 3. Don't overdo it